 So, from the very beginning, the church believed He was born of a virgin.
 He was born by a direct creative act of God.
 And that's how God bypassed the sin problem, isn't it?
 Because whatever is born of the flesh is what?
 Flesh.
 God just bypassed it.
 Strong testimony.
 Oh, the greatest proof of His virgin birth is not the historical evidence.
 That's good.
 But you know what the greatest proof of His virgin birth is?
 His life.
 Anybody who lived like He lived had to be born like He was born.

 That takes us to point two, His sinless life, the miraculous Jesus, born miraculously, living miraculously.
 What a life He lived.
 Unbelievable.
 Hebrews 4:15.
 Listen.
-“For we have not an high priest who cannot be touched with the feelings of our infirmities, but was in all points tempted like as we are, yet," what?
+“For we have not a high priest who cannot be touched with the feelings of our infirmities, but was in all points tempted like as we are, yet” - what?
 “Without sin.”
 He never sinned.
-In Hebrew chapter 7, in verse 26, “We have an high priest, holy, harmless, undefiled, separated from sinners, higher than the heavens.”
+In Hebrews, chapter 7, in verse 26, “We have a high priest, holy, harmless, undefiled, separated from sinners, higher than the heavens.”
 He never sinned.